-Toxic liver shock, also known as toxic hepatitis, is inflammation of the liver caused by harmful amounts of certain substances.
-These include certain medicines, supplements, chemicals, and poisons.
+Toxic liver shock, also known as toxic hepatitis, is liver inflammation due to harmful amounts of certain substances.
+Substances that can cause liver toxicity include medicines, supplements, and chemicals.

 The condition is rare, with about